 Prussian blue was apparently discovered by accident.
 Around 1706, pigment and dye producer Johann Jacob Diesbach was mixing crushed cochineal insects, iron sulfate and potash to create cochineal red lake.
 Unbeknownst to him, the potash he used was contaminated with animal blood.
 The resulting concoction turned out to be the first modern synthetic pigment, a rich, dark blue that was quickly recognized for its artistic applications.

 Inexpensive, easily produced, non-toxic, and intensely colored, Prussian blue spread throughout the art world.
-Pieter van der Werff’s The Entombment of Christ is the oldest known example of Prussian blue in an artwork.
+Pieter van der Werff’s is the oldest known example of Prussian blue in an artwork.
 Other early examples include Antoine Watteau’s Pilgrimage to Cythera and paintings produced in Berlin in 1710 by Antoine Pesne.

 Japanese woodblock artist Katsushika Hokusai used Prussian blue (as well as indigo dye) to create the Great Wave off Kanagawa.
 In 1842, English scientist and astronomer Sir John Herschel’s experimentations with Prussian blue led to the invention of the cyanotype.

 International Klein blue

 International Klein Blue (IKB) is a deep blue hue developed by French artist Yves Klein and Edouard Adam, a Parisian art paint supplier.
 Klein suspended his favorite ultramarine pigment in a matte, synthetic resin binder made of petroleum extracts.
 This allowed the rich blue hue to be applied without the loss of vibrancy.
 Single-colored canvases as well as elaborate performative undertakings were underpinned by Klein’s extensive use of the brilliant IKB.